yuliangod/Property-Forecasting-Model/README.md

 schools in the region.
 * Latest average PSF assumed for quarters without transactions.
-* Average PPI growth rate is assumed constant for
+* Average PPI growth rate is assumed constant when forecasting
+* Non-drastic change in behaviour by seller

 ### Limitations
 * Model specific to District 15 & 99-year leasehold.